rust-lang/book/src/ch17-01-tasks.md

 had threading for many years, many embedded operating systems used on microcontrollers do not.

-The async-await model provides a different, complementary set of tradeoffs.
+The async model provides a different, complementary set of tradeoffs.
 In

 <!-- TODO: the following paragraph is not where it needs to be structurally. -->

-In the async-await model, concurrent operations do not require their own threads.
+In the async model, concurrent operations do not require their own threads.
 Instead, they can run on *tasks*.
 A task is a bit like a thread, but instead of being managed by the operating system, it is managed by a runtime.

 <!-- TODO: connective tissue as it were. -->

 ###

-Like many other languages with first-class support for the async-await programming model, Rust uses the `async` and `await` keywords—though with some important differences from other languages like C# or JavaScript.
+Like many other languages with first-class support for the async programming model, Rust uses the `async` and `await` keywords—though with some important differences from other languages like C# or JavaScript.
 Blocks and functions can be marked `async`, and you can wait on the result of an `async` function or block to resolve using the `await` keyword.

 Let’s write our first async function: